Story originally published on May 11, 2022.

 WPC is known mostly as a retail REIT, but retail properties only account for about 17% of its rents.
 Industrial and warehouse properties make up about half the portfolio.
 These properties tend to be more recession-proof and, importantly, “Amazon-proof.”
 The internet economy requires massive amounts of warehousing and light industrial space, and that’s what WPC delivers.

 WPC’s Dividend and Stock Power Rating

-Oh, and it also pays a fantastic 5.5% dividend.
-And if you’re wondering how WPC is keeping up with rising prices, it has raised its dividend every quarter since early 2010.
+Oh, and it also pays a fantastic 5.1% dividend.
+If you’re wondering how WPC is keeping up with rising prices, it has raised its dividend every quarter since early 2010.

 WPC: A Serial Dividend Raiser